Giou-ji: A gorgeous moss temple in Kyoto

 And all overhead is the canopy of the maple trees, a forest of foliage that shades the garden, and which must be magnificent to see during the autumn season.

 As we make our way along the gravel pathways and up and down the stone-lined stairs that run through the garden, we are enthralled.
-There is something zen-like and mesmerizing about a moss garden, not only from the peace of being in one, but also at the idea of the hours of patient and tireless toil it takes to nurture one.
+There is something zen-like and mesmerizing about Giou-ji's garden, not only from the peaceful feeling of being surrounded by its beauty, but also at the idea of the hours of patient and tireless toil it has taken the monks to nurture it.

 Amongst the many temples in the Kyoto's Arashiyama district, Giou-ji is one mostly overlooked by the throngs of sightseers who flock to the area.
-But for us this pocket-sized temple, set in its magnificently lush and serene garden, was our favourite amongst all the moss temples that we visited on our journey through Japan.
+But for us this pocket-sized temple, set in its magnificently lush and serene garden, was our favourite amongst all the moss temples that we visited on our journey to Kyoto, and throughout Japan.

 Giou-ji Temple visitors information